TREC: APT Tactic / Technique Recognition via Few-Shot Provenance Subgraph Learning: Preliminary

 \subsection{Threat Model}

+Our threat model is similar to the previous work on provenance-based APT detection \cite{r27,r32,r40}.
+First, we assume the integrity of the operation system and audit modules, and thus the provenance data are considered credible.
+Second, we assume that the attackers can use any tactics and techniques to conduct APT attacks, but their malicious behaviors are captured by the audit modules.

-In this paper, we focus on discovering and recognizing APT tactics / techniques in the provenance graph from a host in an APT attack campaign.
-We assume that each APT technique had certain behavior patterns.
-Specifically, the instances of the same APT technique would leave similar behavior pattern, while different APT techniques would exhibit different behavior patterns.
-For example, Figure \ref{fig:2} shows three APT technique instances.
+In addition, we also assume that APT techniques have distinct patterns, which can be captured by statistical or semantic features \cite{r40}.
+Specifically, the instances of the same APT technique would leave similar patterns, while different APT techniques would exhibit different patterns.
+To illustrate the assumption, we show three APT technique instances in Figure \ref{fig:2}.
 The first one and the second one are of the same APT technique with different implementations.
-It can be observed that they have similar behavior pattern (e.g., reading DLL files, modifying registry keys, etc.).
-The third instance is of a different APT technique, and thus it show different behavior pattern (e.g., creating multiple processes, accessing to remote server, etc.).
+It can be observed that they have similar patterns (e.g., creating new processes, reading DLL files, and modifying registry keys sequentially).
+The third instance is of a different APT technique, and thus it show different patterns (e.g., creating new processes and accessing to remote server).
 Note that each APT technique uniquely corresponds to an APT tactic, so the APT tactic can be directly obtained based on the APT technique recognition result.

-Based on previous studies\cite{r11,r12}, we assume the correctness of the operation system and audit modules.
-Since the provenance data are collected from the hosts by using OS audit logs, the provenance data are considered credible.